smith-tanner22/CSE-212-Final-Project/tutorialHomepage.md

 * [Sets](setTutorial.md)
 * [Trees](treesTutorial.md)

-Each of these modules will contain a plethora of information that I hope will be beneficial for you, and ultimately aid you in your undending quest to understand data structures.
+Each of these modules will contain a plethora of information that I hope will be beneficial for you, and ultimately aid you in your unending quest to understand data structures.

 <center>
 <h1> Contact Information </h1>